| Weeting is situated approximately 2 miles north of

 war of words with the poet John Dryden.
 Dryden attacked

-him in both Mac Flecknoe and Absalom and
+Mac Flecknoe and Absalom and

 Architophel.